qb-creates/pov-led-clock/README.md

 ## Overview <a name="overview"></a>
-Persistence of vision displays are generally LED displays which 'shows' images by displaying a section of an image at a given time, in quick rapid succession.
+Persistence of vision displays are LED displays which project images by displaying a section of an image at a given time in quick rapid succession.
 The human brain perceives this as a continuous image.
 I accomplish this by mounting my circuit board to brushless DC motor.
 A motor with high rpm was chosen so that it will spin fast enough to make the image look complete and not have any stutters.
 This project was designed, built, and programmed by me.

 ## Software Used<a name="software"></a>
 - <a href="https://docs.platformio.org/en/latest/what-is-platformio.html">VSCode with PlatformIO extension</a>